aspnet/Blazor.Docs/docs/dependency-injection.md

 | `IUriHelper` | Helpers for working with URIs and navigation state (singleton). |
 | `HttpClient` | Provides methods for sending HTTP requests and receiving HTTP responses from a resource identified by a URI (singleton).
 Note that this instance of [System.Net.Http.HttpClient](https://docs.microsoft.com/dotnet/api/system.net.http.httpclient) uses the browser for handling the HTTP traffic in the background.
 Its [BaseAddress](https://docs.microsoft.com/dotnet/api/system.net.http.httpclient.baseaddress) is automatically set to the base URI prefix of the app. |

-Note that it is possible to use a custom services provider instead of the default `BrowserServiceProvider` which is added by the default template.
-A custom service provider would not automatically provide the default services mentioned above.
-They would have to be added to the new service provider explicitly.
+Note that it is possible to use a custom services provider instead of the default `BrowserServiceProvider` that's added by the default template.
+A custom service provider doesn't automatically provide the default services listed in the table.
+Those services must be added to the new service provider explicitly.

 ## Request a service in a component

-Once services are added to the service collection, they can be injected into the components' Razor templates using the `@inject` Razor keyword. `@inject` has two parameters:
+Once services are added to the service collection, they can be injected into the components' Razor templates using the `@inject` Razor directive. `@inject` has two parameters:

 * Type name: The type of the service to inject.
 * Property name: The name of the property receiving the injected app service.
 Note that the property doesn't require manual creation.
 The compiler creates the property.